freecod/Backup/README.md

 - `filename` - A database export filename to use when exporting databases.
 - `compress` - Enable backup compression using gzip.
 Requires gzencode/gzdecode.
 - `processors` - Set the database engines processor location, trailing slash is required.
+- `tables` - Set the tables which you want export / tables you don't want export.

 ## Usage